OneDrive/onedrive-api-docs/docs/controls/file-picker/android/android-picker-overview.md

 When the `onClick()` method is invoked, the picker is created and configured for the type of link requested by the user.
 Then the `startPicking()` method is invoked to launch the picking experience.
 If the user does not have the OneDrive app installed when `startPicking()` is invoked, they will be prompted to download the app and taken to the app store.

 ### Link Types

-The open picker can be configured to return a URL for the selected file in one of these
+The open picker can be configured to return a URL for the selected file in one of these formats:
-formats:

 * `LinkType.DownloadLink` - A URL is returned that provides access for 1 hour directly to the contents of the file.
 You can use this URL to download the file into your application.
 * `LinkType.WebViewLink` - A sharing link that provides a web preview of the file is created.
 The link is valid until the user deletes the shared link through OneDrive.
 Sharing links are not available for OneDrive for Business files.

-### Catching the Results
+### Catching the results

 When the user has completed opening a file or has cancelled from the open picker, the `onActivityResult()` method will be called to handle the picker results.
 In this method you can catch the results and get access to the file selected by the user.

 ```java